• Guaranteed Philips Quality

 Breastfeeding vs pumping

 Many breastfeeding mothers pump when the baby is a little older.
 However, you can also start pumping right after birth.
-If you pump instead of breastfeed, how often should you pump breast milk?
-You should pump at regular intervals so that you can feed the baby breast milk at every meal.
+If you pump instead of breastfeeding, you’re probably wondering, ‘How often should I pump breast milk?’
+The answer is, you should pump at regular intervals so that you can feed the baby breast milk at every meal.
 If you need to pump quickly when you are out and about, it’s a good idea to use a manual breast pump.

 Whether you choose to pump or breastfeed, it’s important that you and your baby are comfortable with the decision.
 Consult a professional for more advice or join an online community for breastfeeding and pumping too.
 You can find like-minded people with whom to share your experiences.